Margaret Farrow: Post-Lieutenant Governor

 Farrow was publicly touted by Mark Neumann as the best candidate to take on Democrat Russ Feingold in 2004.
 Without putting her name forward for consideration, she won a straw poll at the 2003 Republican State Convention.
 During the 2008 campaign, she was a member of the "Palin Truth Squad" for the McCain Campaign.

 She was chair of the board of directors of WisconsinEye Public Affairs Network, Inc., which produces the Wisconsin equivalent of C-SPAN.
 In 2010, WCAN (Waukesha County Action Network), the advocacy organization Farrow had created, combined with the Waukesha County Chamber of Commerce to create the Waukesha County Business Alliance, a county-wide chamber of commerce representing over 1,100 member businesses in southeastern Wisconsin.
 Farrow also served on the Board of Directors as well as the Policy Board of the Waukesha County Business Alliance.

 In 2013, she became the inaugural winner of the annual Margaret Thatcher Award, which honored her contributions, courage, and leadership as one of "Wisconsin's Iron Ladies".

 Farrow later resided in Pewaukee, Wisconsin with her husband.
 Her son Paul Farrow was elected Waukesha County Executive in 2015 and previously served in both chambers of the Wisconsin Legislature.
 In 2013, she was appointed by Governor Scott Walker to serve on the University of Wisconsin System Board of Regents.
 On December 7, 2017, she announced her immediate retirement from the UW System Board of Regents, stepping down before her term expired in 2020.

 Personal life

 Farrow was married and had five children.

-Her son, Paul Farrow, served in the state legislature and is county executive of Waukesha County, Wisconsin.
+Her son, Paul Farrow, served in the state legislature and was county executive of Waukesha County, Wisconsin until his death from cancer in 2026.

-Farrow died on March 8, 2022, at the age of 87 at her home in Pewaukee, Wisconsin.
+Farrow died on March 8, 2022, at the age of 87, at her home in Pewaukee, Wisconsin.